-Flowers at the VanDusen Botanical GardenClick thumbnail to view full-size
+Flowers in the GardenClick thumbnail to view full-size

 Special events are held in the garden throughout the year.
 The most well known and best loved of these are the Sakura Days Japan Fair in the spring, which is part of the Vancouver Cherry Blossom Festival, and the Festival of Lights at Christmas.

 "Sakura" is the Japanese name for cherry blossom.
 The Sakura Days Japan Fair showcases Japanese music, dance, arts and crafts, and food.
 During the fair there are performances, demonstrations, and opportunities for visitors to participate in activities.
 The beautiful cherry blossom in the garden provides a lovely backdrop to the event.